cu2mr/reveal-activity-animation/README.md

 1. Include the library as local library project.

-2. You need to RevealActivityAnimation object as extra
+2. You need to send RevealActivityAnimationHelper with intent as putextra.

         startActivity(new Intent(MainActivity.this, DetailActivity.class)